swiftly-solution/documentation/docgen/output/events/gameevents/onitemequip.md

 ---

 # OnItemEquip
-This event is triggered when item_equip is triggered
+This event is triggered when item_equip is triggered.
 ::: tabs
 @tab Lua
 ```lua